-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 - Cloudflare receives a malformed challenge answer.

-Why do I see matches for a Firewall Rule that was not supposed to match the request?
+Why do I have matches for a firewall rule that was not supposed to match the request?

 Make sure you are looking at the correct request.